Consult a Doctor

 2. Informal Sector SHIP: (Community Based SHIP, Voluntary Contributors SHIP)

-Guidelines for Public & Organized Private Sector
+Guidelines for the Public and Organized Private Sectors

-Membership (Employees of organizations employing ≥ 10 persons): contributions are earnings-related.
-An employer may decide to pay all + extra for additional coverage to the benefit package for a waiting period of 90days before access to healthcare.
+Membership (employees of organizations employing ≥ 10 persons): contributions are earnings-related.
+An employer may decide to pay all + extra for additional coverage to the benefit package for a waiting period of 90 days before access to healthcare.

-Public (Federal) Sector: (Employer pays 3.5%, employee pays 1.75%, representing 5.25% of the employees Consolidated Salary).
+Public (Federal) Sector: (employer pays 3.5%, employee pays 1.75%, representing 5.25% of the employee’s consolidated salary).

-• an employer shall register with NHIS
+• An employer shall register with the NHIS.

-• affiliates with NHIS accredited HMO
+• Affiliates with NHIS accredited HMO.

-• registration of enrollees is the responsibility of HMO
+• Registration of enrollees is the responsibility of HMO.

 Rights and Privileges of Beneficiaries: